Zhuoy3/CDpan/README.md

 ## Example file

 We also provide a example script and partial necessary file in the [examples](examples).
 To run the script, you need to install all tools required by CDpan and prepare the input file and the NCBI nucleotide non-redundant index file (download from <https://genome-idx.s3.amazonaws.com/centrifuge/nt_2018_3_3.tar.gz>).
-You may also need to adjust some parameters, such as paths of tools and file paths.
+You may also need to adjust some parameters, such as paths of tools and files.

 The input file used by this script is the example data of [EUPAN](https://github.com/doodlehzq/EUPAN) and you can get it from <https://cgm.sjtu.edu.cn/eupan/example_data/eupanExample.tar.gz>.